 Wild wombats in Sydney?
 You may ask how do I see wild wombats in Sydney or where can I see wild wombats in Sydney?
 Our Walking with Wild Wombats Tour Sydney will give you a unique opportunity to get up close with wombats in their native habitat – a truly amazing experience.
 While the wombats are near Sydney rather that in Sydney, that is our departure point.

-Join Travel Ideology’s Wander with wild wombats tour and drive about 2.5 hours south of Sydney, stopping to take in some spectacular scenery.
+Join Travel Ideology’s Walking with wild wombats tour and drive about 2.5 hours south of Sydney, stopping to take in some spectacular scenery.

 The trip highlights are: